elliot-mb/circle-synth/README.md

 CircleSynth will be a synthesizer and .wav renderer for generating samples to use in simple trackers and DAWs like FastTrackerII.
 Currently just the idea for this project is formed, but it will be web-based in Svelte and include such features as:
+- live audio playback for adjustment of oscillators
 - custom oscillator creation with frequency-offset-amplitude sinewaves/in series i.e. fourier series
 - simple oscillators such as square, sawtooth, triangle
 - methods of combining simple and custom oscillators